ros-navigation/docs.nav2.org/docs/getting_started/dev_container/index.md

 ### What is a Dev Container?

 A dev container is a Docker container that has all the tools and dependencies you need to develop the project.
 It runs in a self-contained environment and is isolated from other containers and your host machine.
-This lets you reliably develop for the project anywhere, notably for linux distributions targeted by ROS, regardless of your host machine’s operating system.
+This lets you reliably develop for the project anywhere, notably for linux distributions targeted by ROS, regardless of your host machine's operating system.

 ### Why use a Dev Container?